18F/guides/docs/replatforming.md

 1. Open up `.git/info/exclude`
 2. Add `assetPaths.json` to that file

+If that doesn't work, type in `git update-index --assume-unchanged _data/assetPaths.json` into the terminal.

 ## Content migration process

 The general steps for migrating a guide: